On the symplectic cohomology of log Calabi-Yau surfaces: The affine manifold

 \subsection{Initial data}

 Let $D$ be a cycle of $m$ rational curves.
 By this we mean a curve with $m$ nodes whose normalization is the disjoint union of $m$ rational curves, and such that the dual intersection complex is a cycle.
 If $m = 1$ this means a nodal elliptic curve.
-As a matter of notation, we will index the \emph{nodes} by $i \in \Z/m\Z$, and we will index the rational curves either a single index or a pair:
+In what follows we assume $m \geq 2$; we can reduce to this case by blowing up the node if $m = 1$.
+As a matter of notation, we will index the \emph{nodes} by $i \in \Z/m\Z$, and we will index the rational curves by either a single index or a pair:

 Suppose that $\iota: D \to Y$ is an embedding of the singular curve $D$ into an algebraic surface $Y$.
 If $m > 1$ then each component $D_i \cong \PP^1$ is embedded and has a normal bundle of some degree $k_i$: